eunkyuh/eunkyuh.github.io/_pages/cv.md

 * Graduate Research Assistant, 2015 - 2020
   * Boston University
   * Duties included:
-    * Determing a precise mass-radius relationship of M dwarfs from Kepler eclipsing binaries,
+    * Determining a precise mass-radius relationship of M dwarfs from Kepler eclipsing binaries,
     * Conducting follow-up observations of M dwarf eclipsing binaries
     * Searching for low-mass eclipsing binaries in TESS using machine learning algorithm,
     * Mentoring undergraduate researchers and provided guidance for their research